Ice Age (2002 film): Plot

-After several misadventures and bonding moments during their adventure, the "herd" of three travels through an ice cave and discovers some human cave paintings.
-Though Manfred experiences a flashback to when his family was killed by human hunters, he has become deeply attached to Roshan.
-Diego, beginning to second-guess his mission, changes sides completely after Manfred saves his life from a lava flow.
-He informs Sid and Manfred of Soto's pack waiting to ambush them at Half Peak.
-Though the pair remain skeptical, having learned they were set up, Diego successfully convinces them their only chance is to trust him.
+After several misadventures and bonding moments during their adventure, the trio travel through an ice cave and discovers human cave paintings.
+Though Manny experiences a flashback of his family being killed by humans, he has become deeply attached to Roshan.
+Diego, beginning to doubt his mission, changes sides after Manny saves him from a lava flow.
+He informs Manny and Sid about Soto's pack waiting to ambush them at Half Peak.
+Though the pair are skeptical, having learned they were set up, Diego convinces them their only chance is to trust him.

-Sid, Manfred, and Diego plot to trick the pack of cats and escape.
-This initially works, but Soto and two others manage to corner Manfred at a cliff edge.
-Diego jumps in to fight Soto and save Manfred, and is severely injured in the process.
+Manny, Sid, and Diego plot to trick the pack of cats and escape.
+This initially works, but Soto and two others manage to corner Manny at a cliff edge.
+Diego attacks Soto and saves Manny, but is severely injured in the process.
 Soto is thrown against an overhanging rock and is killed by falling icicles, which prompts the rest of his pack to flee.

-As Sid and Manfred grieve for Diego, he convinces them to leave him and return the baby to the humans before the mountain passes fill with snow.
-Manfred and Sid catch up to the humans and Roshan reunites with his father, who gifts Manfred the shell and bead necklace he had for his son.
+As Manny and Sid grieve for Diego, he convinces them to leave him and return the baby to the humans before the mountain passes fill with snow.
+Manny and Sid catch up to the humans and Roshan reunites with his father, who gifts Manny the shell and bead necklace he had for his son.
 Diego, having survived his injuries, catches up just in time to say goodbye to Roshan, and the reunited trio, now best friends, head back south towards warmer climates.